GNFulLT/ExamSystem/README.md

 - AutoFac
 - PropertyChanged.Fody
 ## Project overview
-ExamSystem is a project that easily configure for another platforms or frameworks with supporting MVVM design pattern.
+ExamSystem is a project that can easily configure for other platforms or frameworks while protecting the supporting MVVM design pattern.
 ExamSystem mainly contains two seperate parts.
 These are :
 ### ExamSystem.Core
 This is which holds viewmodels models and utilities.
 This application's targeted framework is class library so it shares its contents with any project that referenced this.
 ### ExamSystem.{Platform}